oceantracker/oceantracker/_todo.md

 1. inside polygon class over writes given points with closed polygon
 1. cope with time dependent water depth in write to grid
 1. unit test cope with dispersion on
+2. nest field group manager, use default only if none given
+3.

 ## Nice to haves
 1. attach name of method to message loggers crumb trail